mahlberg-lab/clic/docs/advanced/production.rst

 If any CLiC query responds with the error "The CLiC server did not respond, the query may have taken too long.":

 * Make sure that CLiC is started with ``systemctl start clic``.
+* Any error messages are cached by NGINX and your web browser briefly, clear your cache and try again.
+You can also re-run ``./install.sh`` to clear the NGINX cache.

 If you see the "CLiC is down for maintenance" page: